openlegend/core-rules/core/SRD.md

 \
 **Attack:**

--   Energy vs. Resilience
+-   Energy vs. Guard
--   Might vs. Resilience
+-   Might vs. Guard

 **Description:** Fights are called “knock down, drag out” for a reason.
 Knocking an opponent prone is a common way for one combatant to gain the upper hand.